Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 mapview::mapview (AMS_trees) + mapview::mapview (AMS_NH_canopy_cover, zcol = "canopy_pct")

 ```

 The above code present the following figure.
 It is noticeable that compared the tree cover variability we observed in land cover function, this function shows way less canopy coverage.
 There might be two major issues here, (1) the OSM tree data are inadequate or missing many trees, and the average canopy radius used in the process is not reflecting true canopy coverage, (2) the Neighborhood area is too large to aggregate the canopy coverage.
-So the buffer based approach might have indicated greater variability
+So the buffer based approach might have indicated greater variability.

 <img src="man/figures/2_CanopyCover.png" alt="Image" width="1000" />
 <br />
 ---